GauravUp28/FindYourCity/README.md

-# FindMyCity
+# FindYourCity
-**FindMyCity** is an interactive, AI-flavored geography guessing game.
+**FindYourCity** is an interactive, AI-flavored geography guessing game.
 Players read a fictional character's clues and habits, then drop a pin on the map to guess where they live.

 Tech: **FastAPI (Python)** backend + **React + Vite + Leaflet** frontend.